vadimv/server-components/README.md

 ### Page lifecycle events

-Provide an instance of ``PageLifecycle`` interface as an optional parameter on an application object.
+Provide an instance of ``PageLifecycle`` interface as a parameter on an application's constructor.
-This allows listening to the page's lifecycle events, specifically the event before to a page creation and after the page shutdown.
+This allows to listen to the page's lifecycle events:
+- before the page is created
+- after the page is closed

 ```java
     final PageLifeCycle<Integer> plc = new PageLifeCycle.Default<Integer>() {